 - Maintain open communication with your loved one.
 If he or she is not yet aware, let your loved one know that you have seen him or her struggle with Vicodin.
 Reaffirm your love for him or her and listen as openly and nonjudgmentally as possible.
 Remind your loved one that you are on his or her side, and share your own feelings about how it has been for you to watch him or her wrestle with Vicodin abuse.

 Why Consider Treatment for Vicodin Addiction at Twelve Oaks Recovery Center near Pensacola, Florida

 The more potent of the two ingredients in Vicodin is an opioid, chemically similar to heroin.
 As such, the effects of long-term Vicodin abuse are severe.
 These effects can include subpar performance at work and loss of employment with subsequent financial difficulties and difficulty holding down a job.
 It is even possible for someone to lose his or her home as a result of Vicodin abuse.
 As finances dwindle, people addicted to Vicodin may turn to theft and other criminal activity to secure a supply of the drug, possibly resulting in conviction and imprisonment.
 A person’s relationships can suffer, resulting in lost friendships, divorce, or loss of child custody.
 Finally, one’s own body can be a casualty of Vicodin abuse, as the drug can cause organ damage, confusion, seizures, cognitive impairment, and cardiovascular damage.
 Vicodin tends to slow one’s heartbeat, and if a person takes enough of the drug, he or she can stop the heart altogether.
 One would be hard-pressed to overstate the dangers of Vicodin abuse, but with professional treatment and rehab, these negative effects can be mitigated or completely avoided.

-Types of Vicodin Addiction Treatment Offered at Twelve Oaks Recovery Center in Northwest Florida
+Types of Vicodin Addiction Treatment Offered at Twelve Oaks Recovery Center near Pensacola, Florida